 At some stage in life most people are likely to borrow money.
 There are many different types of credit and loans.
 You should get the right loan for your needs and should shop around for the best loan.

-Consumers who borrow money in Ireland are protected in legislation by the Consumer Credit Act 1995.
+Consumers who borrow money are protected in legislation by the Consumer Credit Act 1995.
 This Act covers all types of credit and credit institutions must comply with this law.
 The Act also prescribes the ways in which credit may be advertised.
-If you are having trouble paying off a loan that you have taken out previously the Money Advice and Budgeting Service (MABS) may be able to help.
+If you are having trouble paying off a loan the Money Advice and Budgeting Service (MABS) may be able to help.

 Generally, banks, building societies and other credit institutions charge for the use of borrowed money.
 This payment is called 'interest' and it is calculated on the amount of money you borrow and the length of time that you borrow it.
-Financial Institutions may also charge fees to cover their administrative expenses.
-Check the cost of taking out credit or a loan.
-Find out the costs and your ability to repay them.
-The Competition and Consumer Protection Commission provides information about personal loans.
+You may also have to pay fees to cover administrative expenses on your loan.

 If you are borrowing money or buying goods it is important that you ensure that you can afford to pay back what you borrow.
 Be realistic about your living costs.
 Make sure that any money you have left after you pay for essentials is sufficient to cover the cost of a loan.
 Check whether you can save enough money to buy what you need rather than getting a loan.
 You can also reduce the amount that you may need to borrow by using money that you have saved.